How to Get Over Jealousy in a Relationship: 15 Ways

 Jealousy is closely linked to how you see your weaknesses.
 The more open and vulnerable you can be about them with your partner, the less likely you’ll get triggered.
 In fact, you can find ways to support each other despite your weaknesses.

-Such weaknesses can be accentuated by societal pressures as well as how we see ourselves.
-So, overcoming jealousy in relationships starts with understanding how all this links to your emotions.
+Such weaknesses can be accentuated by societal pressures and how we see ourselves.
+So, overcoming jealousy in relationships starts with understanding how all this relates to one’s emotions.

 1. Unresolved childhood issues

-As you can see from this article on whether attachment styles matter, how we communicate our jealousy is closely linked to our attachment style.
+As this article on whether attachment styles matter shows, how we communicate our jealousy is closely linked to our attachment style.
 Naturally, the fearful and anxiously attached tend to experience a high form of jealous worry.

-As well as attachment styles, people also experience childhood trauma which can lead to fear of abandonment, codependency and many more issues.
+As well as attachment styles, people also experience childhood trauma, which can lead to fear of abandonment, codependency, and many other issues.
 Through these experiences, people don’t learn healthy coping mechanisms for their emotions and don’t know how to deal with jealousy.

 This can lead to reactivity and even abuse in a marriage.